-Does your 7 iron go farther than your pitching wedge?
-It probably does, and the reason is that your pitching wedge has more loft and will hit the ball higher.
+Does your 7 iron go farther than your gap wedge?
+It probably does, and the reason is that your gap wedge has more loft and will hit the ball higher.

 There are certain times when more loft can help you out though.
 Take your driver for example.
 An average person with an average swing speed will likely have a tough time hitting an 8-degree driver.
 They’ll probably get a lot more distance with a driver that’s 11+ degrees.

 Weather: Where you live has a big impact on distance.
-The ball will travel a lot farther when you’re in the desert or somewhere the air is light.
-Your distance will be a lot less in a humid area, which is the case for me.
+The ball will travel a lot farther when you’re playing at elevation compared to sea level.
+You’ll also gain quite a bit of distance if you’re playing in a humid climate (humid air is less dense than dry air).